NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/Dr_NEENA_GUPTA_CLASSROOM/Assignments/Assignment-4.md

 text size = 14 for Headings.**

-**Add relevant figures to explain the literature in terms of your interpretation (Some original and creative figure representations is anticipated)**
+**Add relevant figures to explain the literature in terms of your interpretation (Some original and creative figure representations are anticipated)**

 **Minimum Word Length = 1500 while no limite for max limit**